-- If you tap the document tools button, you can select options to save or reset the lyrics text size or document zoom level (PDF documents only), toggle the annotation toolbar (documents only) or toggle the full-screen view.
+- If you open the document toolbar, you can click buttons to save or reset the lyrics text size or document zoom level (PDF documents only) or show the annotation toolbar (documents only).

 - If your layout does not include a document viewer but does include a document button, you can tap the document button to open the document in a full-screen view.
 If the layout contains neither a document viewer nor a document button, you can still open the document in the full-screen view using an app control action.

 - If you're viewing lyrics or chords and your layout includes the transpose toolbar, you can transpose your chords using the flat (b) and sharp (#) buttons in the toolbar.
 This transposes all the chords up or down a half-step at a time.
 Unlike on the song edit page, these transpositions are not saved, so you can quickly override a song's key during a performance, but the song will revert back to your saved key the next time you view it.